Tripsiir/UH-stat-bioinf/MS2-database-search/docs/Documentation.md

 # Using the software

-The package can be run via the command line by calling 'python main.py' followed by the absolute path to an experimental spectrum .dta file and optionally the MS1 ( '-t1 --toleranceMS1' ) and MS2 mass tolerance ( '-t2 --toleranceMS2' ).
+The package can be run via the command line by calling 'python main.py' followed by the absolute path to a folder containing the experimental spectrum .dta files and optionally the MS1 ( '-t1 --toleranceMS1' ) and MS2 mass tolerance ( '-t2 --toleranceMS2' ).
 The default values are 50 ppm and 0.1 Dalton respectively.

 <pre>
-python main.py path/to/file.dta -t1 50 -t2 01
+python main.py path/to/spectraFolder -t1 50 -t2 01
 </pre>

 Running 'python main.py --help' also provides an overview of the accepted arguments.